 after fifty, is all too fleeting.

-Don't do as I have done.
+Do not do as I have done.
 Be smarter than me!

-It's good to be afloat.
-It'll
+It is so good to be afloat.
+It

 be even better when the engine swap is complete.
 The weather is

-I'd love to go swimming, take a long hot shower and fall asleep in
+I would love to go swimming, take a long hot shower and fall asleep in

 Wake me up when supper's ready.

 I'd love to hear about your favorite do-it-yourself